paobranco/A-REACT/README.md

 **Figures folder** - contains all the figures obtained from the experimental evaluation on 8 data sets

+Please do read the readme file placed in the Figures folder for a clear understanding of the .xlsx files

 **Data folder** - contains the 8 data sets used in the experiments carried out